hafizur-rahman/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 If a well known architecture was chosen:
 * What architecture was chosen?
+ - LeNet-5 architecture was chosen as suggested by Udacity team

 * Why did you believe it would be relevant to the traffic sign application?
+ - As LeNet has considerable performance for MNIST image classification, I was convinced to use for traffic sign classification as well.

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+ - For all the dataset, final model accuracy is above the acceptable level of accuracy (93%).
+However, the model is overfitting as accuracy for validation dataset is higher than that of test dataset.

 ### Test a Model on New Images